SchulzLab/SNEEP/README.md

+# SNEEP
-# SNEEP- SNp Exploration and Analysis using EPigenomics data
+SNp Exploration and Analysis using EPigenomics data

 # Dependencies:
 - c++